-Named after the wise and benevolent magician in William Shakespeare's The Tempest, The Prospero Society recognizes those who have provided for A.C.T. in their estate plans.
-Lifetime membership is extended to individuals who support A.C.T. through a bequest by will or living trust, or through other planned gifts that provide income for life and tax benefits to the donor.
+Named after the wise and benevolent magician in William Shakespeare's The Tempest, the Prospero Society recognizes those who have provided for A.C.T. in their estate plans.
+Lifetime membership is extended to individuals who support A.C.T. through a bequest, will, living trust, or other planned gifts.

 Your planned gift will have a profound effect on A.C.T.'s future.
 It may be used to:

-- Support the creation of new plays and musicals
+- Support the creation and development of new plays and musicals

-- Build younger and more diverse audiences for A.C.T. by providing subsidized tickets to schools and community groups.
+- Foster the next generation of theatergoers by providing subsidized tickets to schools and community groups

 For information about supporting A.C.T. through a bequest or to discuss how you would like your planned gift allocated, please contact Sasha Habash at email@example.com or 415.439.2415.